brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-19.md

 reminded of what he had overheard in the Gryffindor dormitory.
 Everything had been so chaotic he hadn't had time to think of it before.

-*"I didn't want that to happen.
-He nearly died!"*
+"*I didn't want that to happen.
+He nearly died!*"

-*"But he did not, and you have what you wanted,"*
+"*But he did not, and you have what you wanted,*"

-*"He's going to kill me."*
+"*He's going to kill me.*"

-*"You knew that might happen too."*
+"*You knew that might happen too.*"

 "Oh Merlin, you did it," Viktor blurted, realizing now exactly what they had been talking about.
 "You're the one who attacked the Dark Lord!